SingularDTV (SNGLS) Trading Down 20.2% This Week

-SingularDTV (CURRENCY:SNGLS) traded 4.5% higher against the dollar during the one day period ending at 16:00 PM ET on November 21st.
-SingularDTV has a total market cap of $177,612.76 and approximately $127.00 worth of SingularDTV was traded on exchanges in the last day.
-In the last week, SingularDTV has traded 20.2% lower against the dollar.
-One SingularDTV coin can now be purchased for $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.
+SingularDTV (CURRENCY:SNGLS) traded up 4.5% against the U.S. dollar during the one day period ending at 14:00 PM ET on November 22nd.
+One SingularDTV coin can now be purchased for $0.0003 or 0.00000000 BTC on popular cryptocurrency exchanges.
+SingularDTV has a market cap of $177,612.76 and approximately $127.00 worth of SingularDTV was traded on exchanges in the last 24 hours.
+During the last seven days, SingularDTV has traded 20.2% lower against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.